Instructions for Completing the

 Your local Chamber of Commerce may also assist you in determining recent unemployment rates and median household income information.

 Official Correspondence Name & Email: ACCSC will send official correspondence, such as On-Site Evaluation Reports, Commission Action Letters, and Accreditation Alerts to the e-mail address(es) entered.
-Please note that this should include information for individuals in addition to the School Director as the School Director receives all Commission correspondence.
+Please note that this may include information for individuals in addition to the School Director as the School Director receives all Commission correspondence.
 You must complete at least one line in order to submit the Annual Report.

 Part 1a – Additional Contacts